-This charity is based in Scotland and provide information as well as face-to-face family support services.
+This charity is based in Scotland and provides information as well as face-to-face family support services.

-A diverse organisations looking to create a community of one-parent families to instigate significant social change in the UK.
+A diverse organisation looking to create a community of one-parent families to instigate significant social change in the UK.

 Advice and support tailored for single dads.

 A more general family support organisation that will assist you in a range of family-related issues.

 How to Change Careers as a Single Parent